x509cert/AzSecPodcast/transcripts/transcript8.md

 ## Michael

-And a couple things sort of peaked my interest this week.
+And a couple things sort of piqued my interest this week.
 This one was the use of double key encryption for Microsoft 365.
 This applies to sensitive or the labeling documents so that a second key can be applied to that document.
 So there's a key managed by Microsoft, and there's a key that's managed by the tenants.
 And the nice thing there is that you apply it to a specific sensitivity level and automatically the policy engine applies double key encryption.
 Really good to see this alot of customers asking for more control over the keys rather than just keep it that are managed by Azure.
 The other thing that peaked my interest was as your Active Directory directory registration service will be ending support for TLS 1.0 and 114 government cloud that will be in August an for the rest of the commercial cloud that will be in October.
 As you can see, just about every service in Azure is moving to either totally deprecating prior versions of TLS.
 Older than 1.2 or allowing you to at least configure TLS 1.11 dot 1.01 dot one and 1.2.
 Interesting thing happened to me this week that I want to share with you guys. 'cause I've seen this kind of thing before.